 Conclusion

 At one point, it was a great idea to get your plugin added to the WordPress.org website.
 It sent lots of plugin customers as well as those looking for custom development solutions.
 Now in 2021, the situation is very different.
-WordPress has decided to monopolize their system like we have seen done time and time again by others.
+WordPress has decided to monopolize their system like we have seen done time and time again by other corporations.
+We think that’s great for them; however, it seeks like a departure from their original messaging.